Managing Tsartlip FN's economic development and business operations; maintaining accountability to membership

 Gordon Elliott is also a member of the Tsartlip Community and has been appointed to replace Chief Don Tom who has stepped down from his TGoC board position.
 Gord has many facets of management experience and is the Director of Operations for the W̱ SÁNEĆ Leadership Council and the Operations Manager for the W̱ SÁNEĆ School Board, where he has served as a director for 30 years.
 He has been on the Tsartlip Chief & Council the past 12 years.
 He has been involved in many Tsartlip FN and business projects across the region.
 Gord’s knowledge of business endeavours and other W̱ SÁNEĆ First Nations will add to the success of the board.

-These new directors add to the current slate of four directors:
+These new directors add to the current slate of two directors:

 Adam Olsen ...
 Chair